zoogeny/james-15-8-2019/README.md

   (e.g. allowed mime types, max file sizes)
 * Transaction handling for multi-part server request (e.g. delete)
 * Integer ids for documents could be limiting long-term
+* Super simple search using SQL LIKE could be significantly improved
+* Would be nice to have a proper logging solution (other than console.log)

 ## Libraries